zeek/zeek-docs/scripts/base/frameworks/openflow/consts.zeek.rst

    :Default: ``4294967288``

    Send the packet out the input port.
-This virual port must be explicitly used in order to send back out of the input port.
+This virtual port must be explicitly used in order to send back out of the input port.

 .. zeek:id:: OpenFlow::OFPP_LOCAL